nickthename/nickthename.github.io/guides/dimechanics.md

 There is an additional filter on DI, based on distance from the center of the joystick:

 - If the above criteria are met, and your joystick is on or outside a circle with radius 53, the DI input will happen immediately.
-- If the above criteria are met, but your joystick in inside the circle, a countdown timer will start.
+- If the above criteria are met, but your joystick is inside the circle, a countdown timer will start.
 If you move outside the green circle within 2 frames, you'll get the DI input.
 If you don't, the input will be lost.

 Here's an example that demonstrates each mechanic:

 ```
 Frame 1: (0,0)  We start at the center, in both boxes.
 Frame 2: (0,30) We've left the red box, so we should get DI, however we're still inside the green circle.
-The coundown timer starts.
+The countdown timer starts.
 Frame 3: (0,45) We're still inside the green circle, so no DI
 Frame 4: (0,60) We finally leave the green circle, and get the DI input we "earned" on Frame 2.
 ```